Nick Pole, from BikePark Wales, tells us about some new developments that open up the legendary trail centre to a whole new audience.

-People always ask me 'How do you define a bike park?'.
+People often ask 'How do you define a bike park?'.
 It is a surprisingly difficult question to answer, there are so many intangible factors that come in to play to create a unique feel at a good bike park.
 Of course, first and foremost are the bike trails, of which there is an unmatched variety and quality at BikePark Wales.
-This is then supported by uplift facility, Woodland Café, bike hire and bike shop, you can even arrange coaching to get your skills off to a rolling start or improve on your current level.
+This is then supported by our uplift facility, bike hire and bike shop.
+You can even arrange coaching to get your skills off to a rolling start or improve on your current level.

-The beauty of this site is that anybody, within reason can turn up and have an amazing day in the mountains at BikePark Wales, regardless of the weather.
-The entire facility has been designed around accessibility; there are trails of every kind for every type of rider and many of them are surfaced for all weather enjoyment.
-For families there is the green (easy) graded 'Badgers Run' a 1Km loop through broadleaf woodland on relatively smooth and flat terrain.
 There are flowing sections of trail to give a taste of what is available higher up the mountain.
-Next to the entrance of the family trail and directly in front of the Café is our 'pump trail'.
-This loop designed to improve technical riding skills can be enjoyed by everybody from a 3 year old on a balance bike to a professional dirt jump rider.
+Next to the entrance of the family trail is our 'pump trail'.
+This loop designed to improve technical riding skills can be enjoyed by everybody from a three-year-old on a balance bike to a professional dirt jump rider.

-The trails on the mountain itself are a step up from the Badgers Run in length and difficulty.
+The trails on the mountain itself provide a challenge for even the most confident riders.
 These trails are graded from blue through to black in the same way as a ski run in the Alps so it’s easy to pick a trail that suits you.
 We have some of the longest descending trails in Wales, many of which will take up to 15 minutes even for a competent rider.
 At the more severe end of the spectrum the red and black trails at BikePark Wales are incredibly challenging with large jumps and drops, roots and rocks.